Manage Backup and Restore

 The Running field provides information on any tasks currently running.
 The History button permits a refresh of data shown in the lower panel; which lists the current history of tasks performed.
 The Get Tasks button allows specific tasks to be identified by search, and displayed.
 The earliest date for the task can be specified in the Since Day field; and the name of the task in the Task Name field, so as to narrow the search.
 A limit on the number of tasks displayed can be specified as an integer, between 1 and 100 inclusive, in the Limit field.

 The main task list, in the lower panel has an Offset figure displayed at its head: this indicates the position in the list of the first displayed task; and changes when the prev batch and next batch controls, at the right-hand side, are left-clicked on.
-The task list is presented as a table, which shows, for each task that has been executed, the Task name, Task type (such as Backup or Merge), status (such as done or running), the Elapsed time for the task, the size of data that was Transferred by the task, and the Start and End times for the task.
+The task list is presented as a table, which shows, for each task that has been executed, the Task name, Task type (such as Backup or Merge), status (such as done or running), the Elapsed time for the task, the number of Items and size of data that was Transferred by the task, and the Start and End times for the task.

 To inspect a particular task in detail, left-click on the row for the task.
 For example: